schlatterbeck/pgapy/README.rst

 The following table lists the overridable methods with their parameters (for the function signature the first parameter *self* is omitted).
-Note that in PGApack there are additional user functions that are needed for user-defined data types which are currently not exposed in Python.
+Note that in PGAPack_ there are additional user functions that are needed for user-defined data types which are currently not exposed in Python.
 In the function signatures *p* denotes the index of the individual and *pop* denotes the population.
 If more than one individual is specified (e.g.,